Luke-Mason/ObsidianVault/Biblical Slavery.md

 6. "For the LORD your God is God of gods and Lord of lords, the great God, mighty and awesome, **who show no partiality** and accepts no bribes.
 He defends the cause of the fatherless and the widow, **and loves the foreigner residing among you**, giving them food and clothing. **And you are to love those who are foreigners**, for you yourselves were foreigners in Egypt" [Deuteronomy 10:19].

 So where are the verses that say you should treat a foreigner as a piece of furniture?
+What is interesting is that they problematic passage ends at verse 46, but if we pick up from the next verse [Leviticus 25:47] we read

 What about where it says that God must keep the foreigners as slaves for their whole lives?
 Consider the context in [Leviticus 25:46 (NIV)] "you **can** bequeath them to your children as inherited property and **can** make them slaves for life...," and [Leviticus 25 (ESV)] "You **may** bequeath them to your sons after you to inherit as a possession forever.
 You **may** make slaves of them...".
 Nothing says you must or shall.